adah1972/json_schema_converter/README.md

 ## Problems

 [JSON Schema](https://json-schema.org/) provides a useful way to validate JSON data.
 However, [MongoDB](https://www.mongodb.com/) supports only a subset of JSON Schema specification draft 4.
 Specifically, [definitions and references are left out](https://docs.mongodb.com/manual/reference/operator/query/jsonSchema/#json-schema-omission) (as of 28 July 2019).
 MongoDB 3.2 and 3.4 does not even support JSON Schema, but only a [MongoDB-proprietary validation method](https://docs.mongodb.com/v3.2/core/document-validation/).
-Besides, [MongoDB has a richer type system than JSON Schema](https://docs.mongodb.com/manual/reference/operator/query/type/#document-type-available-types) . . . .
+Besides, [MongoDB has a richer type system than JSON Schema](https://docs.mongodb.com/manual/reference/operator/query/type/#document-type-available-types). . . .

 ## Solution

-### Same input, multiple outputs
+### One input, multiple outputs

 My decision is that all my schemas should take the same format, but can be converted to serve different purposes.
 I also decide that all types should be treated equally, so a custom type will be referenced simply as `"type": "MyType"`, instead of `"$ref": "…"` (or `"bsonType": "…"`, as MongoDB requires).
 Apart from that, the input format conforms to JSON Schema (draft 4).
 This will allow people to write simply `"type": "objectId"` when the MongoDB BSON type ObjectId is intended.